-The gonadotropins are given daily as an injection in your abdomen, thigh, or upper arm.
-Your doctor will determine the most appropriate dose for you and will inform you of the possible risks, side effects, and benefits of these medications.
+These medications are given daily as an injection in your abdomen, thigh or upper arm.
+Your doctor will determine the most appropriate dose for you and will inform you of the possible risks, side effects and benefits of these medications.

 Egg retrieval is a surgical procedure performed in an operating room.
 An anesthesiologist will be present during the procedure and may give you an intravenous sedation to make you sleepy.

 During the egg retrieval procedure, your doctor will place a needle along with an ultrasound probe into your vagina.
 The needle will be gently moved through the back of your vagina into each mature follicle in your ovaries.
 Since the retrieval of eggs is done through the vagina, you will not have a cut or incision in your abdomen.
 The fluid from each follicle-along with the egg-is drawn through the needle.
 The egg retrieval procedure usually takes about 20 to 30 minutes, depending on the number of mature follicles you have.

 After the egg retrieval procedure, you will most likely be asked to rest in the recovery suite for about one hour.
 You should arrange for someone to drive you home, where you should rest for the remainder of that day.
 Some women experience light vaginal bleeding and lower abdominal pain after egg retrieval.

 Fertilization and Embryo Culture